LOCATION

 Membership in Donavan Lakes Fishing Club

-Credit Card Payments: We take credit cards for the fishing club and for the Donavan Inn.
-All credit card transactions are to be done with Manager Wilson.
-The card number will be entered on the College City Drug store credit card machine.
-This is the place of employment for the owners of the fishing club and of the Inn.
-Do not pay your dues with a credit card at College City Drugs!
+Credit Card Payments: We will take credit cards for the fishing club and for the Donavan Inn.
+All Fishing Club credit card transactions are to be done with Manager Wilson.
 All dues are to be paid to Manager Wilson.

 George Hinkle with a very big bass